opengeospatial/OGC-Web-API-Guidelines/README.md

 Who are you targeting?

+Know your audience!

 What are you trying to achieve?

 Make the developer of the API successful as quickly as possible!

 Don’t forget to build in security from the start!

+API design should not begin with technical documentation, but should rather originate from your fundamental goals.

 #### OBJECTIVE: Ensure Web API design review in early stage.
 But how?